New Amsterdam (2018 TV series): Ratings

-Season 5

 Home media

 The first season titled "New Amsterdam: Season One" was released in Australia (Region 4) on August 14, 2019.
 Region 2 (UK) was released on November 19, 2019.
 The region 2 release is a five-disc set and the Region 4 release is a six-disc set.

 The second season was released in Region 1, via Amazon's Manufacture on Demand (MOD) service, on September 1, 2020.

 Potential spin-off

 In January 2020, NBC Entertainment chairman Paul Telegdy said, "There is a potential for a spinoff.
 I can imagine a whole world around New Amsterdam."
 At that time, Nellie Andreeva of Deadline Hollywood added that no conversations were happening, but members of the production were open to the possibility because of the depth of New Amsterdam characters and stories that could be explored with a spin-off.

+On March 19, 2024, it has reported that NBC was pursuing a spin-off medical drama television series for New Amsterdam featuring Max Goodwin's daughter, Luna Goodwin, and the drama was titled New Amsterdam: Tomorrow.

-International version
+International versions

-A Turkish version of the series will premiere in 2022 on Show TV.
-It will be produced by 03 Medya in association with Universal International Studios.
+In 2022, a Turkish adaptation titled Hayat Bugün ("Life Today"), was produced by O3 Medya in association with Universal International Studios.
+It premiered on the Turkish network Show TV on October 19, 2022, and aired for 8 episodes.